Whitegate refinery: Plant and processes

 The products from the refinery are stored in the adjacent tank farm until required.
 Petroleum blendstocks are also imported via the Marine Terminal and are routed to the blending plant.
-High flash point products such as crude oil, gasolines, blendstocks, and naphtha are stored in floating roof tanks.
-Low flash point substances such as kerosene, gasoil, diesel and heavy fuel oil are stored in cone roof tanks.
+Low flash point products such as crude oil, gasolines, blendstocks, and naphtha are stored in floating roof tanks.
+High flash point substances such as kerosene, gasoil, diesel and heavy fuel oil are stored in cone roof tanks.
 Propane and butane are stored at pressure in spherical vessels.

 Utilities

 A number of utilities support the refinery operations: